Installing Drupal 7

 - If you’re new to Linux system administration, consider our Linux System Administration Basics guides.

-- Before you can install Drupal, please complete our Getting Started guide to get a fully updated and running system.
+- Before you can install Drupal, please complete our Setting Up and Securing a Compute Instance guide to get a fully updated and running system.

 - Then, you will want to use one of the LAMP guides, or for beginners, the Hosting a Website guide to get a functioning Linux/Apache/MySQL/PHP stack installed on your Linode.